diekus/MSEdgeExplainers/Draggable/explainer.md

 ## Goals

 * Standardize the `app-region` CSS property.
-* Allow a _standalone_ window to be moved by a user when no other platform UX is present.
+* Allowing standalone app window to define draggable and non-draggable region and support scenarios such as custom title bar.

 ## Non-goals